jchoe125/Professional-Materials/README.md

 Your updated portfolio should:

-1. Display your contact information.
-If you don't want to share your personal email or phone number, use a separate email that you will only use for coding, also known as a developer email, and/or a call forwarding service, such as [Google Voice](https://voice.google.com/).
+1. Display contact info, including email or phone number

-2. Have links to your GitHub profile and LinkedIn profile
+2. Have links to my GitHub profile and LinkedIn profile

-3. Have a link to a downloadable PDF of your resume
+3. Have a link to a downloadable PDF of my resume

 4. Display at least 2 examples of student work from either deployed projects or homeworks.
-For each project, make sure you have the following:
+Each project should include the following:

 	* Project title